john-snow12/Helix_PrivilegeEscal_toRoot/README.md

 # Helix Privilege Escalation
-## Script for privilege escalation on helix.htb
+## Script for privilege escalation in helix.htb

 ### Inside your terminal